hosnabasiri/scRNAseq-cross-disorder-neuronal-integration/README.md

 ![Cluster-level Integration](ClusterLevel-Integration.png)

 In this approach, cells were first grouped into clusters within each individual, and integration was then performed at the cluster level.

-This reduces the complexity of the data (from 288,076 cells to 1,659 clusters) while preserving meaningful biological structure.
+The representation reduces data complexity (from 288,076 cells to 1,659 clusters) while preserving meaningful biological structure.
+All embeddings and visualizations shown here were generated as part of this analysis.
 By operating at the individual level before integration, batch effects are naturally reduced.

+This strategy is based on a previously proposed framework (Zonca et al., bioRxiv, 2025), and was applied here to our datasets to evaluate its performance in cross-disorder integration.

 ---